cfw-guide/cemu.cfw.guide/_pages/en_US/dumping-games.md

 1. Open the `meta` folder and select `meta.xml`
 1. Cemu should now automatically install the files for you

-Some games, such as Breath of the Wild, require the latest update to function correctly.
+Some games, such as Breath of the Wild, require the latest update to function correctly in Cemu.
 {:.notice--info}

 ### Saves